FindMySchool LogoFindMySchool

 The 2023 Ofsted inspection rated the school Good across all categories, noting high expectations, strong subject knowledge among teachers, and a broad, ambitious curriculum.
 Inspectors highlighted the effective support for pupils with SEND and the school's success in building a cohesive community from diverse backgrounds.

-St Mary Abbots ranks 52nd in England for primary outcomes (FindMySchool ranking), placing it among the highest-performing primaries in the country (top 0%).
-Among the 28 primaries in Kensington and Chelsea, it ranks 5th, a remarkable position in a borough dense with outstanding state and independent provision.
+St Mary Abbots ranks 2,266th in England for primary academic outcomes (FindMySchool ranking), placing it above many primaries nationally.
+Among primaries in Kensington and Chelsea, it ranks 18th, a respectable position in a borough dense with outstanding state and independent provision.

-Reading strength is pronounced.
-The average scaled score of 111 sits well above the England average of 105, and 91% of pupils met the expected standard.
-Grammar, punctuation, and spelling results were exceptional: 100% of pupils reached the expected level, with 91% achieving the high score.
-The average scaled score of 116 in this area places the school in rare territory.
+Reading strength remains clear.
+The average scaled score of 109 is secure, and 80% of pupils met the expected standard.
+Grammar, punctuation, and spelling results were exceptional: 100% of pupils reached the expected level, with 60% achieving the high score.
+The average scaled score of 112 in this area remains a notable strength.

-Mathematics outcomes were equally strong.
-The average scaled score of 110 exceeded the England average of 104, with 95% reaching the expected standard and 45% achieving the high score.
-Science results matched this pattern, with 95% meeting expectations against an England average of 82%.
+Mathematics outcomes were also secure.
+The average scaled score of 107 was strong, with 80% reaching the expected standard and 20% achieving the high score.
+Science results were a standout, with 100% meeting expectations.

 These results are not accidental.
 They reflect structured teaching, high expectations, and careful tracking of progress.
 For families seeking academic rigour within the state sector, St Mary Abbots delivers outcomes that match or exceed many independent alternatives.